RIM-162 ESSM: Design

 The original Sea Sparrow was an expedient design intended to provide short-range defensive fire in a system that could be deployed as rapidly as possible.
-The AIM-7 Sparrow was the simplest solution as its radar guidance allowed it to be fired head-on at targets and this guidance was easily provided by mounting an aircraft radar on a trainable platform.
+The AIM-7 Sparrow was the simplest solution, as its radar guidance allowed it to be fired head-on at targets.
+The radar signal could be provided by mounting an aircraft radar on a trainable platform on a ship.
 In the years after its introduction, it was upgraded to follow improvements being made in the air-to-air Sparrow models used by the US Navy and US Air Force.
-The ultimate version in this line of weapons was the R model, which introduced a new dual-seeker homing system and many other upgrades.
-After that point, the AIM-120 AMRAAM offered higher performance from a missile that was smaller and lighter, and development of the Sparrow ended in the 1990s.
+The ultimate version in this line was the R model, which introduced a new dual-seeker homing system and many other upgrades.
+In the air-to-air role, however, this was passed over in favor of the AIM-120 AMRAAM, which offered much higher performance from a smaller and lighter missile.
+Development of the air-to-air Sparrow ended in the 1990s.

-This left only the Sea Sparrow using the basic platform, and it no longer had to fit on aircraft.
-So instead of simply using the P and R models as they were, it was decided to dramatically upgrade the weapon as the Evolved SeaSparrow.
-The ESSM emerged as a completely new weapon, common only in name with the original, although using all of the same support equipment allowing it to be fit to ships already mounting the older models.
-Compared to the Sea Sparrow, ESSM has a larger, more powerful rocket motor for increased range and agility, as well as upgraded aerodynamics using strakes and skid-to-turn.
+Only the Sea Sparrow, therefore, remained using the basic platform — with no need to be suitable for aircraft.
+Rather than using the existing P and R models, it was decided to dramatically upgrade the weapon.
+The Evolved SeaSparrow (ESSM) emerged as a completely new weapon, sharing only the name with the original.
+All of the same support equipment was used, though, allowing it to be fitted to ships already mounting the older models.
+Compared to the Sea Sparrow, ESSM has a larger, more powerful rocket motor — developed by Orbital ATK in cooperation with Nammo Raufoss — for increased range and agility, as well as upgraded aerodynamics using strakes and skid-to-turn.
 In addition, ESSM takes advantage of the latest missile guidance technology, with different versions for Aegis/AN/SPY-1, Sewaco/Active Phased Array Radar (APAR), and traditional target illumination all-the-way.